aboerhave/weekend-sql-to-do-list/README.md

 to list the task, a dropdown box to select the category for the task, and a dropdown to select the urgency of the task.
 There are three levels of urgency to choose from and this determines which of the three tables the task is listed under.

-The main challenge for the prohect was properly working with a database and inserting, removing, and editing data from it.
+The main challenge for the project was properly working with a database and inserting, getting, editing, and deleting data from it.
 The put request was a new component, as that had been learned since the previous project which did use GET and PUT requests.

 The project had an interesting component, in that Bootstrap was requested to be used for styling.
 This was a bit challenging to learn, because I had